genekogan/machine-maracas/README.md

 5. When the server is started, you will see a local network IP address, visit that address on port 3000 on the device you want to send its orientation values (e.g. `http://10.10.10.10:3000`)

 6. Start moving!

-## Running on a remote server

-Untested, but should work if the IP addresses are changed to your server's addresses and the ports are open for connection.